 And at 71, there are plenty more pipes to make and seams to solder.
 “I still enjoy my work, it keeps me going,” he says.

-We are grateful for the kind comments about this set of facade pipes on an organ by the American builder, David E Wallace.
-The diapason rank is made from polished zinc and it has been described as 'lovely' and 'very aesthetic with the dark housing'.
+We are grateful for the kind comments about this set of polished zinc facade pipes made for an organ by the American builder, David E Wallace.
+The diapason rank has been described as 'lovely' and 'very aesthetic with the dark housing'.

 Organists are clearly delighted by the new instrument, the firm's Op 78, which stands in a church in Ontario, Canada.